NekoDrone/tsg-cache/ts/README.md

 There should be a runner provided for GitHub Actions, but if that fails you will need to perform the following to manually build, upload, and deploy to Lambda.

-1. Build the project `pnpm build`
-2. Upload the project to Lambda using the AWS dashboard.
+1. Build the project in a container using the AWS SAM CLI. `pnpm build:sam:container`
-3. For the start command, use the one listed in `pnpm start` or whatever makes sense on Lambda.
+2. Run the initial SAM deployment config and provide the variables in the guided deployment. `pnpm deploy:initial`
+3. Save the file as `samconfig-prod.toml` at the project root.

+For subsequent deployments, if everything went fine, you should simply be able to run `pnpm deploy:prod` which automatically references the created `samconfig-prod.toml`.
+Note that this file is in the ignore and should not be uploaded as it contains auth tokens and other deployment secrets.